Devmanwani/job-posting/Readme.md

 *   Remember to update the .env file with your own email address and password details for Nodemailer to function correctly.

-**Live Link:**

-*   The live link you provided (https://job-posting-frontend-three.vercel.app/) points to the deployed version of the frontend.
-You'll need to follow these instructions to run the project locally on your machine.

-I hope this comprehensive guide helps you get started with the job-posting project!
-If you encounter any issues, feel free to ask for further assistance.